mirunapopescu99/DSCI-Churn-Prediction/README.md

 # Project Overview

-Customer churn is a key business challenge in the retail and e-commerce space.
+A constant challenge in retail and e-commerce is customer churn which an ongoing challenge.
 By analysing past customer behaviour, we aim to:
 - Define churn based on inactivity or reduced spend
 - Use ML models to predict which customers are at risk
 - Explore key factors like recency, frequency, and spend habits